 Hence, proper storage conditions is of utmost importance to enhance the shelf life of chocolate.

-Delivery is R75 for online orders no matter the size of the order or delivery address.
+Delivery is R92 for online orders no matter the size of the order or delivery address.

-If you are not completely satisfied with the quality of your order upon arrival, please contact Customer Care (firstname.lastname@example.org or +27 (11) 743 1911) within 48 hours of receipt, with a detailed description and photograph(s) evidencing your dissatisfaction, for assistance with a replacement or exchange.
+If you are not completely satisfied with the quality of your order upon arrival, please contact Customer Care on firstname.lastname@example.org or +27 (11) 743 1911) within 48 hours of receipt.
+Please include a detailed description and a photo or two evidencing your dissatisfaction, for us to assist with a replacement or exchange.